-- A concussion should be suspected if any one or more of the following signs or symptoms are present, OR if the coach/evaluator is unsure.
+A concussion should be suspected if any one or more of the following signs or symptoms are present following an impact or suspected impact as described in the CDC definition above.

-1. Signs of a concussion may include (what the athlete looks like):
+Signs of a concussion may include (i.e. what the athlete displays/looks like to an observer):

 - Confusion/disorientation/irritability

 - Trouble resting/getting comfortable

 - Lack of concentration

 - Slow response/drowsiness

 - Incoherent/ slurred speech

 - Slow/clumsy movements

-- Loss of consciousness
+- Loses consciousness

 - Amnesia/memory problems

-- Act silly/combative/aggressive
+- Acts silly/combative/aggressive

 - Repeatedly ask same questions

 - Dazed appearance

 - Restless/irritable

 - Constant attempts to return to play

 - Constant motion

 - Disproportionate/inappropriate reactions

 - Balance problems

-2. Symptoms of a concussion may include (what the athlete reports):
+Symptoms of a concussion may include (i.e. what the athlete reports):